rojo-rbx/rbx-dom/format/binary.md

 `Vector3` is stored as three arrays of components in the order `X`, `Y`, `Z`.
 Each array is separately [byte interleaved](#byte-interleaving).

-Two encoded Vector3s with values `1, 2, 3` and `-1, -2, -3` look like this: `7F 7F 00 00 00 00 00 01 80 80 00 00 00 00 00 01 80 80 80 80 00 00 00 01`.
+Two encoded `Vector3`s with values `1, 2, 3` and `-1, -2, -3` look like this: `7F 7F 00 00 00 00 00 01 80 80 00 00 00 00 00 01 80 80 80 80 00 00 00 01`.

 ### CFrame
 **Type ID `0x10`**

 The `CFrame` type is more complicated than other types.
-To save space, there are 24 special cases where only the CFrame's position is saved.
+To save space, there are 24 special cases where only the `CFrame`'s position is saved.
 The special case's ID is written as a single byte.

-If the byte is `00`, a CFrame looks like this:
+If the byte is `00`, a `CFrame` looks like this:

 | Field Name  | Format                | Value                                                                                                      |
 |:------------|:----------------------|:-----------------------------------------------------------------------------------------------------------|